Course Code: REL-SRC-0-APM

 Disclosure: Karen C. Schnaufer, BSN, RN has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.

-The target audience for this course is: entry level Direct Care Workers; entry level General Staff; in the following settings: Home Health, Long-term Care, Post-Acute Care; and the following practice categories: Long-Term Care.
+The target audience for this course is: entry level Direct Care Workers; entry level General Staff; in the following settings: Home Health, Long-term Care, Post-Acute Care.

 Relias will be transparent in disclosing if any commercial support, sponsorship or co-providership is present prior to the learner completing the course.